JuanIsernGhosn/GettingCleaningDataCourseProject/README.md

 run_analysis.R does the following:

 * Merges the training and the test sets to create one data set.
-* Extracts only the measurements on the mean and standard deviation for each measurement.+*
+* Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Files used

+For the purpose of this project, the files in the Inertial Signals folders were not used.
+The files that were used to load data are listed below:

+* test/subject_test.txt
+* test/X_test.txt
+* test/y_test.txt
+* train/subject_train.txt
+* train/X_train.txt
+* train/y_train.txt

 ## How to run: